 About the Journal

-The Journal of Cancer & Allied Specialties is a double blind peer-reviewed open access electronic journal which focuses on all aspects of cancer care.
-It is currently indexed in Google Scholars, Semantic Scholars, CORE (UK), and Directory of Open Access Journals.
+The Journal of Cancer & Allied Specialties is a double-blind peer-reviewed open-access electronic journal that focuses on all aspects of cancer care.
+It is currently indexed in Google Scholars, Semantic Scholars, CORE (UK), Dimensions, and Directory of Open Access Journals.

 More details about the journal are given below: